Lumotheninja/flask-microblog/README.md

 A microblog based on [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

 # learning points
-flask, \_\_init.py\_\_, data modelling, alembic, jinja2, wtforms, flask.g, environment variables, unit testing, babel, string translation, elasticsearch, AJAX, popups, task queue
+flask, \_\_init.py\_\_, data modelling, alembic, jinja2, wtforms, gravatar, flask.g, environment variables, babel, yandex, elasticsearch, AJAX, task queue

 ## flask
 Flask is a micro-framework, based on jinja2 and werkzeug WSGI (web server gateway interface).
-It is unopinionated, meaning that it ccan be intergrated with almost everything and comes light.
+It is unopinionated, meaning that it can be integrated with almost everything and comes light.

 ## \_\_init\_\_.py
 If you look into the file directory, you will see a lot of \_\_init\_\_.py files which are mostly empty, it just means that the code in the folder can be exported as a module in other code.
 Particularly in app/\_\_init\_\_.py you might see this